 - Application Rationalization

 Remember, each step a company makes towards building these models helps flexibility and adaptability.
-So there’s no need to wait for perfection before starting your journey toward a composable enterprise.
+So there’s no need to wait for perfection before starting your journey toward a composable business.

-Understand the top 5 strategic Enterprise Architecture trends to become more agile, deliver innovation faster, and nail your organizational objectives.Rebecca Harrisson Rebecca loves to play with words, constructing clear and concise stories.
+Understand the top 5 strategic Enterprise Architecture trends to become more agile, deliver innovation faster, and nail your organizational objectives.Rebecca Harrisson Rebecca is a Content Specialist at Ardoq.
 A Michigan native, she has lived in Europe working in Communications for over 20 years.
-Enterprise Architecture is restructuring her life, as it can your company’s.